thezaidsheikh/Flow-Frontend/README.md

 ## License

-This project is part of the Flow workflow automation platform capstone project.
+This project is part of the Flow workflow automation platform capstone project